7 Clear Signs You Have an Unhealthy Gut

 Your skin is acting up

-Skin rashes and eczema, a chronic condition characterized by inflamed and itchy red blotches on the skin, can develop when there is an imbalance in gut bacteria, according to Victoria Maizes, MD, executive director of the University of Arizona Center for Integrative Medicine and professor of medicine at the University of Arizona College of Medicine.
+Skin rashes and eczema, a chronic condition characterized by inflamed and itchy red blotches on the skin, can be a sign of poor gut health because they develop when there is an imbalance in gut bacteria, according to Victoria Maizes, MD, executive director of the University of Arizona Center for Integrative Medicine and professor of medicine at the University of Arizona College of Medicine.

 You have an autoimmune condition

-Imbalance in the microbiome plays a role in more than just GI symptoms.
+Imbalance in the microbiome can cause more than just GI symptoms.
 According to Dr. LePine, diseases affecting the immune system, known as autoimmune diseases, can also indicate an imbalance.
 “Rheumatoid arthritis and multiple sclerosis are tied in with imbalances in the gut bacteria,” he says.
 Find out how a healthy gut microbiome could help you live longer.

 How to build a healthier gut

-Eating right is the first step in improving your microbiome.
-In fact, the types of foods we eat can change our gut bacteria in as little as 24 hours, according to Ali Keshavarzian, MD, professor of medicine and director of the Division of Digestive Disease and Nutrition at Rush University Medical Center.
+Eating right is the first step in improving your gut health.
+In fact, the types of foods we eat can change our microbiome in as little as 24 hours, according to Ali Keshavarzian, MD, professor of medicine and director of the Division of Digestive Disease and Nutrition at Rush University Medical Center.
 To feed your good bacteria and starve the less desirable bacteria, swap out processed foods, breads, and pastas for more plants, fruits, seeds, and nuts.
 And consider adding fermented foods into your diet, including yogurt, kombucha, kimchi, and kefir, which naturally contain probiotics, or healthy bacteria.
 It’s also a great idea to fill up on prebiotic foods, which actually feed the good bacteria.
 Try pistachios, bananas, garlic, onion, wheat, and oats, plus ancient grains such as quinoa, millet, or chia.
 Lastly, avoid unnecessary use of antibiotics.
 “Any time you take an antibiotic, you’re going to knock out a lot of the healthy bacteria,” says Dr. Maizes.
 If you must take antibiotics, consider taking a probiotic supplement to recreate a healthy bacterial community in your gut.
 Learn about 21 more health secrets your gut is trying to tell you.